CSFrequency/react-firebase-hooks/firestore/README.md

 - `snapshot`: a `firestore.DocumentSnapshot`, or `undefined` if no reference is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
 - `error`: Any `firestore.FirestoreError` returned by Firebase when trying to load the data, or `undefined` if there is no error
+- `reload()`: a function that can be called to trigger a reload of the data

 ### useDocumentData